TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-monitoring-slowqueryauditlogs.md

     ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Logging capabilities in Azure Database for MySQL
+# Slow query and audit logging capabilities in Azure Database for MySQL

 Azure Database for MySQL has slow query and audit logs available.
 Slow query logs can be used to identify slow running queries and audit logs can be used to audit database events.